(251) 210-2773

 As you age, your tooth enamel—much like the paint on an old house—can wear down.
 Years of chewing, grinding, and exposure to acidic foods and drinks gradually take their toll.
 You may wonder why your teeth feel more sensitive or why a previously cold-resistant tooth now winces at the thought of ice cream.
 This sensitivity often stems from this erosion, exposing the more sensitive layers of your teeth.

-See also What Are The Benefits Of Fluoride Varnish Treatments?
+See also What Are The General Duties Of A Dentist?

 Gum Recession: More Than Just a Gummy Smile